Please read below for information on this year's hay cut.

 Flourishing fritillaries

 Each April, Iffley Meadows plays host to a wonderful widlife spectacle where you can enjoy Oxfordshire's iconic flower, the snake's-head fritillary, in bloom in its natural surroundings.
 Before BBOWT took over management of the nature reserve in 1983, a mere 500 of these flowers could be found.
-As a result of BBOWT's careful management of the site and controlled grazing, numbers of fritillaries have shot up to over 89,000 - a huge success story.
+As a result of BBOWT's careful management of the site and controlled grazing, numbers of fritillaries have shot up to many thousands in recent years - a huge success story.

 Orange tip on cuckooflower by Ross Hoddinott/2020VISION